AltahhanAi/Data_Science/docs/content/unit5/05_05_multi-class-problems.md

     <p><strong>Figure 5.8: Decision boundaries for multi-output (multi-class) both for logistic regression on the iris dataset.</strong> Left shows a multinomial logistic regression while the right shows normalised multi-output logistic regression.
 The difference is that in the left we normalise an exponential activation functions for multi-output, on the right we normalise a multiple logistic functions instead of exponential functions.
 As you can see, multinomial logistic regression deals better with ambiguity but it is still there because essentially we are still dealing with linear models.
 We need a more complex model to deal with issue such as a neural network that is capable of generating a curved shape boundaries.</p>
   </figcaption>
 </figure>

-Watch a video2 that explains the above concepts.

-DS-VID-17

-<mark>Video needed</mark>

 ##Multinomial logistic regression: Softmax regression